felipedmesquita/mini_mock/README.md

 Typhoeus.stub("https://api.github.com/zen", {:method=>:get})
 .and_return(response)
 ```
-The line lengths are not great, but that's a tradeoff to make the mocks file easier to navigate when it has lots of saved requests.
-Speaking of messy mocks files, mocks.rb is just the default file name, pass a parameter to `.record` as in `MiniMock.record('open-ai-api')` and subsequent requests will be saved to open-ai-api.rb in the mini_mock folder.
-To latter load theses responses, call `MiniMock.replay('open-ai-api')`.
+The line lengths are not great, but that's a tradeoff to make the mocks file easier to navigate while keeping complete responses and requests in the same file.
+Speaking of messy mocks files, mocks.rb is just the default file name.
+To organize your mocks in multiple files, pass a parameter to `.record` as in `MiniMock.record('open-ai-api')` and subsequent responses will be saved to open-ai-api.rb in the mini_mock folder.
+To latter load these responses, call `MiniMock.replay('open-ai-api')`.
 #### This is also useful in tests:
 Run this test once as
 ```ruby